-These tips focus on the first option: creating a better workplace or working environment.
+These tips focus on creating a better workplace or working environment.
 If that doesn’t appeal to you, read Happier Than a Billionaire: Quitting My Job, Moving to Costa Rica, and Living the Zero Hour Work Week.
 Nadine’s hilarious account of living in overseas will help you see the possibilities of changing your life when you hate your job…

-“The secret for joy in work is contained in one word: excellence.
+Before the tips for people who hate their jobs, here’s a quip: “The secret for joy in work is contained in one word: excellence.
 To know how to do something well is to enjoy it,” said Pearl Buck.

 It’s difficult to be excellent at work if you hate your job.
 So, take control.
 Use these tips to create a better place to work — and even get yourself into a job you like.

-When You Hate Your Job – 8 Ways to Turn Your Career Around
+8 Ways to Turn Your Career Around

 Creating a better working environment doesn’t seem like the obvious solution when you hate your job, but trust me…these tips will help you get ahead at work.
 The sooner you get ahead – which includes achieving your career goals – the sooner you can find a job you actually like — or even love.